shaunak09vb/Toxic-Comment-Classifier-AWS/README.md

 `pip3 install -r requirements.txt`

+## Data Processing Steps

+- Remove special characters present in between text
+- Remove repeated characters
+- Convert data to lower-case
+- Remove numbers from the data
+- Remove punctuation
+- Remove whitespaces
+- Remove spaces in between words
+- Remove "\n"
+- Remove emojis
+- Remove non-english characters

+## Usage

+Locate the `source` directory and execute the following python files.

+* To create the model, run:

+`python3 model_training.py`

+* You can also provide your own data:

+`python3 model_training.py --data=csv_file_location`

+You can also view the NLP_Deep_Learning.ipynb file present in the `notebooks` directory to understand the step-by-step approach undertaken for this project.

+## Website

+To run the hosted website, access the `website` directory and execute:

+`python3 website.py`

+The website will start on your local server which can be viewed in your desired browser.
+You can type in any comment and find out what toxicity the model predicts.

 ## Blog Link

 If you wish discover in detail, the steps taken by me for the implementation of the project.
 You can read my blog on <a href='https://towardsdatascience.com/toxic-comment-classification-using-lstm-and-lstm-cnn-db945d6b7986'>Medium</a>.